Reql1337/midtermcalc/README.md

 - **Observer**: Listens for updates from the subject (calculator history).
 - **Update Method**: Called when a new calculation is added.
+- **Purpose:** Allows an object to notify other objects when its state changes.
+- **Implementation:** CalculatorWithObserver notifies HistoryObserver when a new calculation is added.

 ### Class: `CalculatorWithObserver` <a name="calculatorwithobserver"></a>